NightlyRevenger/TataruHelper/README.md

 Tataru Helper requires:
 [Microsoft .NET Framework 4.6.2 ](https://www.microsoft.com/net/download/dotnet-framework-runtime)or above.
 Final Fantasy XIV with **DirectX 11** and **x64**.
-You should run the game in borderless of windowed mode.
-Technology for fullscreen mode isn't there yet.

 1. Download the latest version of the application from [here](https://github.com/NightlyRevenger/TataruHelper/releases/latest) (Setup.exe).
 2. Run the Setup.exe file, after receiving message that Windows protected your PC, press more info and run anyway.
 The shortcut will be placed on the desktop.